Communication and Interaction

 A range of interventions is offered for children with learning difficulties.
 These include RWI Fresh Start, Success at Arithmetic, individual reading, maths support and spelling interventions.
 Older students receive subject specific support in liaison with the class teacher.
 Homework Club is available for those who find it difficult to complete their homework.
 Students with reading difficulties have access to the Accelerated Reader programme.

 One of our HLTAs has a qualification to teach children with dyslexia.
-Our SENDCo has Associate Membership of the British Dyslexia Association (AMBDA) and holds an Assessment Practising Certificate (APC).
-This enables her to undertake in-house exam concessions testing up to age 16 and assess for dyslexia in some instances.
+Our SENDCo has a post graduate diploma in Dyslexia.
+This enables her to undertake in-house exam concessions testing up to age 16 and advise about dyslexia.

 Staff across the School are involved in continuous professional development (both internal and external professional courses) as required.
 Learning Support have recently had training for interventions to support Inference, Dyslexia and Neurodiversity, Functional Skills in English, EAL, Better Reading Partnership, phonics training, Success at Arithmetic and maths intervention training.
-In house dyslexia training is in place for staff this year.
+In-house Emotional Coaching training is in place for staff this year.